Skip to main content

 What kind of toilet paper do I use?

-Does composting work in cold conditions?
+Will my toilet still work in cold conditions?

 How much power does the fan use?